geraldneale/SoundTrack/README.md

 # SoundTrack
 Your life's new soundtrack.
-A group of Jupyter Notebooks runs on Linux and plays to connected broswer.
+A group of Jupyter Notebooks that plays your music on a weekly schedule and shuffles song in between to fit the gaps.
+Runs on Linux and plays to connected browser.

 Todo (20190802):
 1. Upload database creation scripts.